mlaizure/dragonfly-github-app/README.md

 The table gives a more straightforward display of the data, showing the full paths of the files as well as the number of commits associated with they keywords rather than a percentage.

+Lastly, on the right of the header is a button that takes you to dragonfly's local tool, which you can also visit [here](https://github.com/mlaizure/dragonfly).

 ## Contributions

 Pull requests and issues are welcome.
 Please leave detailed comments about any changes you make.